Leptothecata: Characteristics

 Colony architecture among Leptothecata comprises extensive diversity found in the hydrozoans.
 Their life cycles have been found to be connected with changes in colony shapes.
 Zooid polymorphism within the colonies are usually specialized.
 Polyps that make up the colonies tend to have three specialities and functions.
 First being the gastrozooid, which has their speciality of nutrition and digesting the food.
 Second, the gonozooid which is the reproductive polyp.
 Third, being the dactylozooid which function works in defense for the colony.
 The dactylozooid recently had become more highly variable with not being present in some thecata colony forms, and only possessing the gastrozooid and gonozooid polyps.

 Thecata colonies have detectable shapes and arrangements allowing for distinguishing classification between one another.
 One major shape is when the colonies are erected off a branched colony.
 Another major shape of thecata is where the colonies can be erected off an unbranched stem.
 Stolonal colonies are a final major type where their polyps are connected to the creeping part of the colony.
 Where most cases of the erected branched shape have been found to be derived over time.

 Medusae tend to be pelagic.
 But there are specific medusae species while at the medusa stage can still remain benthic.
 Polyps can also be free floating, which are called pelagic polyps.
 Similarly, their gastroular and nervous system have great complexity, as well as their shape.
 While medusae due tend to lack any presence of visible sense organs.
 Leptothecata have significant synapomorphies that are present in most of all their species.
 In regards to their gastrozooids, Lephtothecata have the theca layer on their polyps.
 Which has allowed the synapomorphy for Leptothecata to form hydrothecae that is also made of theca, that surrounds the gonozooid.

-Reproduction and Development
+Reproduction and development

 Leptothecata have distinguishing factors in the presence of morphological dimorphism.
 The dimorphism in the species classes has led to great complexity within their taxonomic identification.
 Majority of the thecate hydroids use asexual reproduction in response to budding.
 They have also been known for their plasticity, allowing them to adapt and grow in their given environment.
-Thecata's branch has a mutual similarity based on mature gamete localization, where they posses their mature gametes located through their radial canals.
+Thecata's branch has a mutual similarity based on mature gamete localization, where they possess their mature gametes located through their radial canals.